 You can sit in the comfortable bean bags, and enjoy the sunset with a drink in your hand before the movie starts.

 The cinema screens a wide array of genres – from cult classics to recent releases.

 If you want a memorable night in Perth, this is the place to go.

-Western Australia is home to some of the world’s most spectacular beaches.
-Although Perth is not the best destination in Australia for surfing, mainly due to a shallow offshore seafloor, it is however a fantastic place to learn how to surf.
+Western Australia is home to some of the world’s best surfing beaches.
+And while Perth City isn’t the best destination in Australia for pros, it is a fantastic place to learn how to surf.

-In the recent years Perth has become famous for its “small bar culture”.
-They are scattered all over the city, mostly in CBD, Northbridge, Victoria Park, Fremantle and Mount Lawley area.
+In recent years, Perth has become famous for its “small bar culture”.
+They are scattered all over the city, mostly in the CBD, Northbridge, Victoria Park, Fremantle and Mount Lawley area.

 Here are some small bars you need to visit while in the Perth region of Western Australia:

 - Henry Summer, Northbridge – famous for their Coco Kafe and cocktails